elephantscale/hadoop-labs/impala/2-perf.md

 impala>

-  select t.id, t.account_id, a.last_name, a.first_name, t.transaction_date, t.amount FROM transactions t JOIN accounts  a on a.id = t.id limit 10;
+  select t.id, t.account_id, a.last_name, a.first_name, t.time, t.amount FROM transactions t JOIN accounts  a on a.id = t.id limit 10;

   summary;
 ```